• Skip to primary navigation

 Ingredients

-• avocado oil
+• avocado oil - for texture purposes

-• cream of tartar
+• cream of tartar - helps with the waffle texture.

-ingredients in healthy sweet potato waffles
+Ingredients in healthy sweet potato waffles.

 How to Make Healthy Sweet Potato Waffles